 - What can I take advantage of things my rivals aren’t doing?
 How can I profit from the opening?

-- What other B2B marketplace platform ideas have failed that are comparable to mine, and what can I learn from this?
+- What other B2B marketplace platform ideas have failed that is comparable to mine, and what can I learn from this?

 It’s crucial to thoroughly research your rivals when checking out a potential business.
 You may further hone your concept and increase its chances of success by taking into account these issues.